Build talent and promotable skills in your workforce. Partner with College for America.

 Build talent and promotable skills in your workforce.
 Learn more about partnering with College for America.

-In 2013, College for America at Southern New Hampshire University made a Commitment to Action with the Clinton Global Initiative: It vowed to make education more accessible, applicable, and affordable to 200 working adults.
+College for America at SNHU made a Commitment to Action with the Clinton Global Initiative: It vowed to make higher education more accessible, applicable, and affordable to 200 working adults.

 Find out how the City of Albuquerque uses competencies to measure job descriptions, workforce planning, and learning and development practices.